 Successful multi-million companies often have humble beginnings.
 But if you are reading this and are well on the way to receiving C-stage funding, the J curve might seem like a distant memory.
 You are now moving into new markets and considering acquisitions: Just a rocketship searching for its rocket fuel.

 We previously discussed Series A and B funding, but Series C+ gets slightly more complicated.
-Established companies with larger-scale operations looking for this late-stage funding attract a plethora of firms and individuals: late-stage venture capitalists (VCs), private equity firms, hedge funds, and banks.
+Established companies with larger-scale operations looking for this late-stage funding attract a plethora of firms and individuals: late-stage venture capitalists (VCs), private equity firms, hedge funds, banks, and early stage VC funds.

 A relatively low number of startups make it to this point, meaning the amounts raised also vary hugely and are determined on a case-by-case basis.
 Other companies may take their fundraising to Series E (or beyond) before being acquired or going public — and the truth is, there’s a ton of flexibility when you’ve reached this stage.